pransen/ComputerVisionAlgorithms/GaussianMixtureModelling/README.md

 Couple of recommended articles on Gaussian Mixture Modelling are provided in the reference section.
 It is recommended to read those articles to gain better understanding of how we will leverage GMMs for background modelling.

+***

 ### Background Modelling
 Background modelling is the task of extracting the static background from a sequence of video frames.
+Once the background has been modelled, a technique called background subtraction which allows an image's foreground to be extracted for further processing (object recognition etc.) is generally used.
+Hence, background modelling forms an integral part of foreground detection and analysis.

 As shown in the video below, the background consists of the road which gets hidden occassionally owing to foreground variations caused by the moving vehicles.

 ![](./resources/traffic.gif)